Scalable authentication and optimal flooding in a quantum network: Practical applications of SIAT and key flooding

 The flooding protocol described in Section \ref{sec:flood_protocol} can be used to increase the end-to-end secure key rate.
 In the case that all the intermediary nodes are trusted (which means we are not restricted to non-overlapping paths) the two end users may concatenate all the flooded keys into a new longer key.

 We use data from the quantum network test bed described in Section~\ref{sec:Net} to demonstrate the increase in end-to-end key rate between all possible pairs of users.
 Data from all users is collected every 20 minutes and the entire QKD post-processing is performed including error correction and privacy amplification.
 Flooding is performed using the final secure keys.
-We note that it may be possible to perform flooding on the raw or sifted keys.
-This may result in a higher end-to-end key rate but we need to account for inefficiencies during the implementation of error correction and privacy amplification.
+We note that it may also be possible to perform flooding on the raw or sifted keys before privacy amplification.
+This may result in a higher end-to-end key rate due to the non-linearity of key rate with QBER.
+Further work is required to consider all the security implications and study the potential improvements.
+Such a study should also account for inefficiencies during the implementation of error correction and privacy amplification.
 Figure \ref{optimal w trusted} shows the optimal flooding rate for each possible pair of end users compared with the direct rate between them for a single 20 minute block.
 On average we were able to demonstrate an $\approx$ 7-fold increase in the key rate on our quantum network test bed.
 Fig. \ref{sankey trusted} shows the corresponding optimal flooding protocol between the users Chloe ($C$) and Dave ($D$).
 Further details are provided in Supplementary Info \ref{appendix:comic}.